aws-samples/codepipeline-nested-cfn/README.md

 Once the CloudFormation successfully creates the stack, it would have created a CodePipeline with similar stages as shown below.

 ![CodePipeline Stages](images/Pipeline_Flow.png)

+_Note: While removing the resources, delete the Prod & UAT stacks created by pipeline before deleting the pipeline since those CloudFormations stacks uses the role created by pipeline stack._